-Most people assume that condemned houses in Pennsylvania are dwellings set to be demolished because they’re too far gone.
-While this is true in many cases, there are also condemned houses that can actually be saved; however, the process won’t be easy.
+Most people assume that condemned houses are dwellings set to be demolished because they're too far gone.
+While this is true in many cases, there are also Pennsylvania condemned houses that can actually be saved; however, the process won't be easy.

 While condemned houses may seem like a lost cause, they actually aren't.
 It is still possible to remove the home from condemned status and this would depend on the reasons why it is tagged as uninhabitable in the first place.

-There are a couple of reasons why houses reach a condemned status.
-Regulations vary per location in Pennsylvania, but generally, condemning happens when:
+There are a couple of reasons why Pennsylvania houses reach a condemned status.
+Regulations vary per location, but generally, condemning happens when:

 - The property has been abandoned for more than 180 days.

 - The home is very unsanitary.
 There may be infestation issues, black mold, or other hygiene issues.